 ASU Online students are enrolled ASU students, therefore eligible to be a member of a fraternity or sorority.
-If an ASU Online student is not in the immediate area, the distance may prove difficult for recruitment or membership expectations for the fraternity or sorority (ie. attendance requirements for brotherhood/ sisterhoods, chapter meetings, chapter ceremonies and rituals, etc.).
+If an ASU Online student is not in the immediate area, the distance may prove difficult for recruitment or membership expectations for the fraternity or sorority (ie. attendance requirements for brotherhood/sisterhoods, chapter meetings, etc.) ASU Online students are not eligible for on campus housing and are unable to live in the Greek Leadership Village.